gvellut/gpx2exif/README.md

 gpx2exif geopaparazzi_20200315_183754.gpx dsc004239.jpg --delta 2m25s
 ```

-After running this command, the photo will be updated with the location of the closest GPX track point.
+After running this command, the photo will be updated with the location of the GPX track point that is the closest in time.

 ### Folder